RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.1

 * Animated menu elements like switches, tick boxes, smooth scrolling etc.
+* New texture/cache manager with support for SVG images and Lottie animations
 * Add scraping of game manuals and maps and create a viewer for these (with PDF, GIF, JPG and PNG support)
-* Scrollbar component for the gamelist view which can be used by the themes
 * Support for additional scraper services (if feasible?)
 * Web proxy support for the scraper
 * RetroAchievements.org integration